june-beatitudes/eyes-like-fire/src/index.md

 # Juniper Alyssa Beatitudes

 ## About
 Embedded developer with experience in aerospace applications.
 Seeking employment on either US coast or remote.
 Passionate about space, cybersecurity, music, and languages (both human and programming).
 Will not work in defense, AI, crypto, or finance.
+Email me (or contact me at one of the other links on the next page) and verify yourself to see my full résumé (including work experience).

+I speak English natively, French at a B2 level, and Russian at an A1 level.

 ## Contact
 I can be found on the following platforms: